fygar256/lgbt/README.md

 tailor.suffix # tailorfile
 ```

-For sample and practical use, headers, footers, and map files for C, Python, Ruby, bwbasic, assembly of x86_64 FreeBSD and so on are included.
+For sample and practical use, headers, footers, and map files for C, Python, Ruby, bwbasic, GAME language, assembly of x86_64 FreeBSD and so on are included.

 The command-line arguments and their interpretation are as follows: